 - The release of chlorine gas into the air.
 In such an instance, chlorine exposure to victims’ eyes, skin, or lungs causes the poisoning.

-- Liquid chlorine in water that poisoning victims drink or touch.
+- Liquid chlorine in the water poisons victims who drink or touch it.

 - The consumption of chlorine-contaminated food by unknowing victims.